-Global Law Office was one of the first law firms in the People's Republic of China (PRC) and is one of the largest, with more than 465 lawyers practising in its Beijing, Shanghai, Shenzhen, and Chengdu offices.
-Its life sciences and healthcare (L&H) practice group is one of the leading advisers in China, having provided "one-stop" legal services for every area of the L&H industry, including drug R&D, clinical research organisations, pharmaceuticals, biotechnology, medical devices, supply producers and distributors, hospitals and other healthcare provider and investment funds.
-Global advises clients on challenging L&H legal issues such as regulatory compliance, structuring transactions and contractual arrangements, realisation of pipeline and geographic expansions, capital-raising and project-financing, M&A, re-organisations, IP protection, licensing and distribution arrangements, settlement of disputes involving adverse effects in clinical trials and medical treatment.
+Global Law Office was one of the first law firms in the People's Republic of China (PRC), with more than 465 lawyers practising in its Beijing, Shanghai, Shenzhen, and Chengdu offices.
+Its life sciences and healthcare (L&H) practice group is one of the leading advisers in China, having provided "one-stop" legal services for every sector of the L&H industry, including R&D, clinical research organisations, pharmaceuticals, biotechnology, medical devices, supply producers and distributors, hospitals and other healthcare providers and investment funds.
+GLO advises clients on challenging L&H legal issues such as regulatory compliance, structuring transactions and contractual arrangements, realisation of pipeline and geographic expansions, capital-raising and project-financing, M&A, re-organisations, IP protection, licensing and distribution arrangements, settlement of disputes involving adverse effects in clinical trials and medical treatment.
 The firm has close links to industrial associations and makes recommendations on industry codes of conduct and compliance management standards.